resbaz/resbaz2019/brisbane/faqs.md

 # Who can attend?

-The event is aimed at researchers based in Southeast Queensland, however anyone is welcome to attend.
+The event is aimed at researchers at all levels from all disciplines based in Southeast Queensland.
+ResBaz is particularly aimed at those new to digital research tools.

 # How much is registration